LeoBlanchette/switchboardtechservices.com/content/services/web-design/index.md

 ## What I Can Do

-- **Sleek HTML-only websites**
+- **Sleek HTML-only websites, $40 launch fee, **$15/month** no upsells, no hidden costs.**
   Fast, secure, no clutter.
 Perfect for a simple business card site, brochure, or portfolio.
-These work anywhere and last for years without fuss.
+These work anywhere and last for years without fuss. **See the detailed article on how I host and price. [posts/host-website-in-kirksville/](posts/host-website-in-kirksville/)**

 - **Dynamic websites**
   Where needed, I can add forms, blogs, or basic interactive features.
 I host on Linux servers (Opalstack or similar) so you’re not tied to a single platform.
+This is if you require **important custom functionality** or require **automated features**.

 - **Maintenance, repair, troubleshooting**
   If you already have a site that’s half-working, throwing errors, or needs to be cleaned up, I can usually get it back on its feet.
+I am very experienced in web design and server management.

 ## My Approach